nyacg/nRF24L01-experiments/README.md

-# Small experiments with the Nordic Systems nRF24L01+ radio transceivers
+# Small experiments with the Nordic Semiconductor nRF24L01+ radio transceivers

 The files here are a test project that I built to help me get to grips with the RF24 library on Raspberry Pi and on the embedded Arduino ATTiny84 chip.